 Exploring the Small Town of Concord, California Next

 On Thursday, I am heading to Concord, California, living in the shadows of Napa Valley.
-This community, 25 miles NE of San Francisco, just raised its profile when it won California State Tourism Award for its marketing of the Taco Trail.
+This community, 25 miles NE of San Francisco, just raised its profile when it won the California State Tourism Award for its marketing of the Taco Trail.
 I understand it is a foodie's heaven, the arts are thriving there, and the town is attracting events such as the Maker's Mart.
 As I presently understand, the Mart is a place for inventors/creators to show their creations and talk to attendees.
 You can be sure I will update you on that event and let you know if my assumptions are correct.

 Kathy Condon is a freelance journalist and travel writer.
 She is the Founder of the Palm Springs Insider Guide.
 Her book It Doesn't Hurt to Ask: It's All About Communication was named Best Book Finalist By USA Book News